wjhou/ICon/README.md

 ### Stage 1.1 Training Zoomer
 Two parameters are required to run the code of the Zoomer:
 - debug: whether debugging the code (0 for debugging and 1 for running)
-- date: date of running the code
+- date: date of running the code (checkpoint identifier)
 ```
 ./script_stage1/run_mimic_cxr.sh debug date
 ```